 The cookies we use across all of our websites and what we use them for

-These help to mitigate any compatibility issues e.g. to identify your browser type and improve performance.
+These help to mitigate any compatibility issues e.g. to identify your browser type and improve

-This allows us to understand how users use our website.
-This allows us to improve the quality and content on our site for our visitors.
+Purpose: This allows us to understand how users use our website.
+This allows us to improve the quality and

-This is used to check if users have accepted or denied cookie legislation.
+Purpose: This is used to check if users have accepted or denied cookie legislation.

 How to manage cookies via your browser settings

 Establish the type and version of the web browser you use to access the internet.

 ▪ PC – click on ‘Help’ at the top of your browser window and select the ‘About’ option.